mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/actions.md

 This action is later received by the Redux store's reducers which will know how to read the contents of the action and modify the store accordingly.

-Because we use the [Thunk middleware](https://github.com/reduxjs/redux-thunk) for Redux, we have the ability to use more powerful action creators that can read the state of the store, perform asynchronous actions like network requests, and dispatch multiple actions when needed.
+Because we use the {{< newtabref href="https://github.com/reduxjs/redux-thunk" title="Thunk middleware" >}} for Redux, we have the ability to use more powerful action creators that can read the state of the store, perform asynchronous actions like network requests, and dispatch multiple actions when needed.
 Instead of returning a plain object, these action creators return a function that takes the Redux store's `dispatch` and `getState` to be able to dispatch actions as needed.

 ```typescript
 function loadAndSelectChannel(channelId: string) {